kedro-org/kedro/docs/source/hooks/common_use_cases.md

 ## Use Hooks to extend a node's behaviour

-You can add extra behaviour before and after a node's execution by using the [`before_node_run` and `after_node_run` Hooks](/kedro.framework.hooks.specs.NodeSpecs).
-Furthermore, you can apply extra behaviour to not only an individual node or an entire Kedro pipeline, but also to a _subset_ of nodes based on their tags or namespaces.
-For example, let's say we want to add the following extra behaviours to a node:
+You can use the [`before_node_run` and `after_node_run` Hooks](/kedro.framework.hooks.specs.NodeSpecs) to add extra behavior before and after a node's execution.
+Furthermore, you can apply extra behavior to not only an individual node or an entire Kedro pipeline, but also to a _subset_ of nodes, based on their tags or namespaces: for example, suppose we want to add the following extra behavior to a node:

 ```python
 from kedro.pipeline.node import Node